twitter-together/action/README.md

    ```
 3. After creating or updating `.github/main.workflow` in your repository’s default branch, a pull request will be created with further instructions.

 Happy collaborative tweeting!
-Please let me know how it works!

 ## Contribute

 All contributions welcome!

-Especially if you try `twitter-together` for the first time, I’d love to hear if you run into any trouble.
+Especially if you try `twitter-together` for the first time, I’d love to hear if you ran into any trouble.
 I greately appreciate any documentation improvements to make things more clear, I am not a native English speaker myself.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute.
 You can also [just say thanks](https://github.com/gr2m/twitter-together/issues/new?labels=feature&template=04_thanks.md) 😊